Friend-Based Ranking: Proofs

-Now consider all comparisons $r_{ij}$.
+As we have exhausted all possible situations, we have generated bilateral comparisons $r_{ij}$ for every pair of individuals $i,j$.
 If they induce a transitive binary relation on $N$, let $\rho$ be the complete order generated by the comparisons.
 Otherwise, consider all shortest cycles generated by the binary relation $r_{ij}$.
 If there exists a single individual $i$ who dictates at least two comparisons in all shortest cycles, individual $i$ is punished by setting $\rho_i = 1$ and $\rho_j > \rho_k$ if and only if $j> k$ for all $j,k \neq i$.
 If this is not the case, pick the arbitrary ranking where $\rho_i > \rho_j$ if and only if $i > j$.

 We now show that the mechanism $\rho$ is ex post incentive-compatible and ex post efficient.